 If you could invite three people (living, dead or fictitious) to a dinner party, who would they be?

-Eddie Howe, AFC Bournemouth’s manager, to try to understand how he is able to perform miracles on an ongoing basis.
+Eddie Howe, AFC Bournemouth’s former manager, to try to understand his motivational and team-building abilities.

 Sir Winston Churchill, without whom history may have been entirely different.